 Selling the nest and heading out into the big, wide world, for me, was stepping outside the box.
 WAY out of the box.
 There were scores of box-escaping baby steps I needed to undertake before I could become a bona fide GypsyNester.

 My biggest concern was to have our affairs in order, in the event of my certain demise.
-It was essential for me to be certain that the kids are not burdened when I go down in flames in a hang gliding / bungee jumping / snowboarding / street food eating episode.
+It was essential for me to be certain that the kids are not burdened if I go down in a hang gliding / bungee jumping / snowboarding / street food eating blaze of glory.
 The Spawn will have enough on their plates explaining to their friends how Mommy was gored by a long-horned steer in rodeo clown school.
 They don't need estate probate problems to boot.

 So David and I hauled our butts to an estate lawyer.
 It was probably the most inappropriate client meeting ever for this modest, very serious lawyer.
 J. Biffington Goodmannerlyness, Esq. has a somber job and he is very good at it.
 J. Biff's gig is like the prequel to the funeral home director - weighty, uncomfortable subjects are handled in a most serious and solemn way.

 I'm not going to lie, talking about my death - and what happens afterward - is not my favorite topic.
 When David and I are uncomfortable with ANYTHING, humor is always our first line of defense.
 Right off the bat, we started in with the tasteless death, taxes and lawyer gags.
 Bless his heart, poor J. Biff never knew what hit him.
 To his credit, he held fast to a calm demeanor and strained smile.